UMR CNRS 5558 - LBBE "Biométrie et Biologie Évolutive" UCB Lyon 1 - Bât. Grégor Mendel 43 bd du 11 novembre 1918 69622 VILLEURBANNE cedex

 I collaborate extensively with colleagues in the Bioinformatics and Evolutionary Genomics team: Thomas Bigot, Vincent Daubin, Laurent Duret, Manolo Gouy, Mathieu Groussin, Laurent Guéguen, Vincent Miele, Simon Penel, Eric Tannier.
 Topics include branch-heterogeneous models of sequence evolution and ancestral sequence reconstruction (Manolo Gouy, Mathieu Groussin), comparative genomics and database building (Laurent Duret, Simon Penel), integrative models of genome evolution (Thomas Bigot, Vincent Daubin, Vincent Miele, Eric Tannier).
 The latter work is done in very close collaboration with Gergely Szöllősi, ELTE-MTA Theoretical Biophysics Research group, Budapest, Hungary, and a former postdoc in our team.

 I also collaborate with Tracy Heath (UC Berkeley), Sebastian Höhna (Stockholm University), John Huelsenbeck (UC Berkeley), Michael Landis (UC Berkeley), Brian Moore (UC Davis) and Fredrik Ronquist (Stockholm University) on the development of the software RevBayes, a new computational framework for statistical phylogenetic analyses.
+We notably gave a workshop at NESCENT to teach how to use this piece of software.

 - Grants and research funding